RileyDeraes/Responsive-Design/README.md

 ## Objectives

-- describe the differences in fixed, fluid, adaptive, and responsive layouts
+- describe the differences in fixed, fluid, adaptive, and responsive layouts -- Fixed: Completely fixed, doesn't change in size so on smaller screens you end up with a horizontal scroll bar.
+    -- Fluid: Using percentages instead of pixels.
+Things get thinner as the screen gets smaller, which will make blocks look squished.
+    -- Adaptive: The layout changes when a certain breakpoint is reached.
+Design A will stay until the screen is smaller than 500px, in which case it'll turn into Design B.
+    -- Responsive: Mixes Fluid and Adaptive.
+The layout changes, but does so more gradually by "squishing" elements until a smaller breakpoint is reached.
 - implement media queries in a project.
+  -- @Media (max-width: 1000px){
+      Just as an example.
+    }
-- describe how using scalable units for font sizes impacts accessibility and why designing accessible web pages is important
+- describe how using scalable units for font sizes impacts accessibility and why designing accessible web pages is important -- Using scalable units means that people with different visual needs get the webpage adjusted to them.
+Instead of the fonts being a static 16px, the text can be as large or as small as they need.
+Millions of people have impairments, and it's immoral not to design webpages with them in mind.

 ## Introduction